 It has to be noted that in order to develop deceptive strategies, it is not necessary for Player $E$ to consider the optimal strategy of Player $P$ given in (\ref{eq:uhat}).
-The more informed player, Player $E$ in this case, may consider any appropriate sub-optimal feedback strategy for Player $P$ that has a dependence on Player $E$'s control input $v$.
-In the following section, we discuss the strategies for the less informed player, which are developed using the theory of sensitivity functions that is appropriate for the proposed differential game formulation.
+The more informed player (Player $E$ in this case) may consider any sub-optimal feedback strategy for Player $P$.
+In the following section, we discuss strategies for the less informed player, which are developed using the theory of sensitivity functions that are appropriate for the proposed differential game formulation.